M3-org/awesome-metaverse/README.md

 - [Building the Metaverse with janusVR](https://www.roadtovr.com/building-metaverse-janusvr/) - From 2015 but still relevant for building 3D internet experiences
 - [The Seven Rules of the Metaverse](https://medium.com/meta-verses/the-seven-rules-of-the-metaverse-7d4e06fa864c) - A framework for the coming immersive reality by auradeluxe
 - [Building the Open Metaverse Podcast](https://www.youtube.com/channel/UCCMEsdydTLm-e7gI10v_quA) - Hosted by Patrick Cozzi (Cesium) and Marc Petit (Epic Games)
+- [IPSME - Dr. Kim Nevelsteen](https://kim.nevelsteen.com/) - Idempotent Publish/Subscribe Messaging Environment (IPSME) can be used for both client-side and server-side interoperability, or between blockchains; systems can be integrated without being taken down and re-engineered; avoids the need for standardization and supports legacy systems; and, reduces the complexity of integrating systems.

 **Crypto**